pydata/patsy/doc/API-reference.rst

    This is a pre-instantiated zero-factors :class:`Term` object representing the intercept, useful for making your code clearer.
-Do remember though tha this is not a singleton object, i.e., you should compare against it using ``==``, not ``is``.
+Do remember though that this is not a singleton object, i.e., you should compare against it using ``==``, not ``is``.

 .. autoclass:: LookupFactor